 Experience has proven that the more senior campers participate in CWW's trip program, the more they get out of the senior camp experience.
-The SC trip program is comprised of three pieces:
+The Senior Camp trip program includes three pieces:

-- Overnight backpacking traverses (3-5 days) Requires enrollment prior to camp. - Overnight bike trips (4-5 days) Requires enrollment prior to camp. - The 5-day bus trips at the end of the summer to Maine or Canada.
+- Overnight backpacking traverses (3-5 days) that require enrollment prior to camp. - Overnight bike trips (4-5 days) that require enrollment prior to camp. - The 5-day bus trips at the end of the summer to Maine or Canada.